Sir-Nooby/Sir-Nooby/README.md

 ## Personal Projects:
 * Created Scratch Games
-* Created Projects Using Pygame
+* Created Games Using Pygame
 * Learning to Create Websites

 ## Events:
+* Participated in the CCC